 Walk Worthy 2019 Speakers and Musicians

-Mark Jobe serves as president of Moody Bible Institute and host of Moody Radio’s Bold Steps with Dr. Mark Jobe.
-He is the host of Moody Radio’s Bold Steps and author of Unstuck: Out of Your Cave into Your Call (Moody Publishers).
-He is also the founding pastor of New Life Community Church, a Chicago-based ministry with 27 locations throughout Chicago.
+Mark Jobe serves as president of Moody Bible Institute and host of Moody Radio’s Bold Steps.
+He is also the founding pastor of New Life Community Church, a Chicago-based ministry with 27 locations.
 Mark earned a diploma from Moody in 1984, a master’s degree from Moody Theological Seminary, and a doctorate in transformational leadership from Bakke Graduate University.
+He is author of Unstuck: Out of Your Cave into Your Call (Moody Publishers).
 He and his wife, Dee, have three adult children.

 Ed Stetzer wears a lot of hats—author, speaker, researcher, pastor, church planter—as he helps Christians learn to share Christ.
 Ed has earned two master’s degrees and two doctorates, and has written or co-written a dozen books and hundreds of articles.
 Now he hosts Moody Radio’s Ed Stetzer Live, ministers as interim pastor of The Moody Church, and teaches at Wheaton College.
 He also serves as executive director of the Billy Graham Center and a regional director of Lausanne North America.
 Ed and his wife, Donna, have been married more than 25 years and have three daughters.